 The items you buy and use every day without thinking can be harming the planet and your budget.
 So many things can be recycled with a bit of ingenuity and DIY.
-Here are 20 ideas to get you started making a difference in your own home.
+Here are 20 crafty ways to recycle almost everything to get you started making a difference in your own home.

 1. Plastic drink bottles just pile up, especially in the summer months, and usually end up in the garbage if they can’t be returned: But if you make your own ginger beer or cordial, you can reuse the bottles as containers and never have to buy any more.